Onemanwolf/xUnit.netHandsOn/How_Session/Create_Test_Project.md

       private PlayerCharacter _sut;
 ```

 2. Create a constructor for the test class, at the top of the class type ctor and double tap tab key.
-We are creating a constructor and going to initialize the systme under test `sut`.
+We are creating a constructor and going to initialize the system under test `sut`.

 ```C#
         public PlayerCharacterShould()